ChristinaMarvel1/PyBer_Analysis/README.md

 The average weekly fare for each city from January 1, 2019 to April 28, 2019.

-Deliverable 3 Instructions
-Use your repository README file to write your analysis of how to address any disparities in the ride-sharing data among the city types.
+## Deliverable 3 : Use your repository README file to write your analysis of how to address any disparities in the ride-sharing data among the city types.

 The analysis should contain the following: